Camdendev/Better-Bf/README.md

 Info
 -
-Better Brainfuck (BBf or Better Bf) is a Brainfuck derivative with additonal syntax allowing for slighty cleaner and more readable code.
-BBf is a cell-based esoteric language with 65536 cells that can hold a max value of 255.
+Better Brainfuck (also called Better-Bf) is a Brainfuck derivative with additonal syntax allowing for slighty cleaner and more readable code.
+Better-Bf is a cell-based esoteric language with 65536 cells that can hold a max value of 255.
+Better-Bf also has a single unsigned 8 bit "cloud cell".

 | Brainfuck Syntax | Description |
 | --- | --- |